potentialhades/ESP32_Simulation_Sensor_DHT22/README.md

 Project on Wokwi (Micropython on ESP32): https://wokwi.com/projects/328777740948865619

-Where you can see the messages on broker -> Hivemq Broker Client: http://www.hivemq.com/demos/websocket-client/
+- Where you can see the messages on broker -> Hivemq Broker Client: http://www.hivemq.com/demos/websocket-client/

-Host - broker.mqttdashboard.com
+- Host - broker.mqttdashboard.com
-Port - 8000
+- Port - 8000
-KeepAlive - 60
+- KeepAlive - 60
-Click on 'Connect'
+- Click on 'Connect'

-- Subsciptions -> Add new Topic
+- Subsciptions - Add new Topic
-- Topic: sala306/#
+-> Topic: sala306/#
-QoS: 0
+-> QoS: 0
 -> Subscribe

-Run the simulation Wokwi and see the messages on Broker.
+Run the simulation on Wokwi and see the messages on Hivemq Broker.